 In November 2018, Mayor David Briley partnered with the same organizations - as well as the Greater Nashville Hospitality Association and Nashville Originals - to relaunch the Challenge on a continuing basis.

-Participating in the Mayor’s Food Saver Challenge will reduce the amount of food sent to Middle Tennessee landfills, while helping to relieve hunger by donating wholesome, edible food to local nonprofits serving over 100,000 food-insecure residents in Davidson County.
+By participating in the Mayor’s Food Saver Challenge, hospitality and food service businesses can reduce the amount of food sent to Middle Tennessee landfills while helping to relieve hunger by donating wholesome, edible food to local nonprofits serving over 100,000 food-insecure residents in Davidson County.

 More than 50 restaurants and the best bars in Nashville signed on to participate, and now the group is working to bring more organizations into the fold and continuing to drive results through collaboration, education and inspiration.